-7. Signatures and mobile telephone numbers contained in documents that fall within the scope of the FOI request, duplicates of documents, and documents sent to or from the applicant are excluded from this request.
+12. Signatures contained in documents that fall within the scope of the FOI request, duplicates of documents, and documents sent to or from the applicant are excluded from this request.
 Defence has only considered final versions of documents.

-Decision
+Revised Decision

-- 8. I have decided to: - a. release one (1) document in full; - b. partially release eleven (11) documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under section 47E(d) [Public interest conditional exemptions certain operations of agencies] of the FOI Act; and - c. remove irrelevant material in accordance with section 22 of the FOI Act.
+- 13. I have decided to: - a. release two (2) documents in full; - b. partially release three (3) documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered irrelevant or exempt under section 47E(d) [public interest conditional exemptions certain operations of agencies] of the FOI Act; and - c. remove irrelevant material in accordance with section 22 of the FOI Act.